 How to Choose the Right Major

 Choosing a major can feel like the most stressful decision of your life.
 Whatever you choose can affect your whole career.
 But what if you end up not liking the classes?
 What if you hate the field?
-These are perfectly normal thoughts to have, so we want to begin by reassuring you that choosing a major is often just a formality in the application process.
 In this article, we will offer tips and strategies for choosing a major in a way that will strengthen your odds of admission while keeping your future flexible.

 By NOELLE COMPTON

 When it comes to the college admissions process, the story is everything.
 As such, admissions officers are concerned with three primary questions.
 First, who are you?
 Second, where do you come from?
 And third, where are you going?
 For the applicant, creating synergy in a college application is important.
 Think of your application as a puzzle.
 Each piece, whether an essay, an activity, or a major, needs to fit together to fill in gaps while assembling a complete portrait of who you are.

 To this end, choosing a major is very important.
 In fact, we would argue that choosing your course of study is the first step in the application process.
 If you are certain of your major, then you should be choosing schools that will best facilitate your goals.
 However, if you are uncertain of your major but have a dream school in mind, the process is different (and this article is for you).
 You will instead need to look at your accomplishments and consider the story that you tell.
 Then, you can choose the major that you are most competitive for.

 In this article, I will first discuss general application strategy.
 Here at The Admissions Angle, we lovingly refer to this strategy as… an Admissions Angle (we’re very creative).
 Then, I will take you through the different strategies for choosing a major depending on the type of school.
 And finally, I will discuss appropriate times for applying undeclared.

 Strategies for choosing a major